Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Phases of Network Operation

-The checks consider feedback from the Core, RAN, and UE stacks at the NAS and RRC levels.
-For example, if a UE attempts to establish an RRC connection but repeatedly receives no setup response from the base station, this persistent failure indicates an issue.
-Similarly, at the NAS layer, if procedures like registration attempts and PDU Session Establishments receive no response or acknowledgment, it points to potential Core failures.
-Therefore, we monitor the stacks for RRC and NAS disconnections, as well as events related to radio frequency overflow and underflow.
+These mechanisms detect non-operational machines, with particular emphasis on leader failures.
+Follower failures result in removal from the network tables and related processes, whereas leader failures trigger immediate emergency leader selection, bypassing timers to accelerate reorganization and state updates.
+Failure detection relies on heartbeats (see Section~\ref{network-organization}), with missing or delayed signals indicating potential failure, and then on cellular-level checks to confirm that the leader has indeed ceased functioning.
+Abrupt crashes, where no \texttt{Exit Notification} is sent, are the true test of this mechanism: the system must detect the failure through missed heartbeats and cellular health checks, then autonomously coordinate the full teardown of the failed leader's state and re-establishment of the network under a new one.

+\textbf{$\bullet$ Cellular-level Health Checks.} These mechanisms detect loss of RAN (gNB) or 5GC functionality by monitoring the progress in the UE RRC/NAS state machines and gNB/5GC service liveness.
+Each follower continuously observes: (i) PHY synchronization and cell discovery (successful detection/decoding of the 5G Synchronization Signal (SS) and acquisition of MIB/SIB), (ii) RRC connection progress (RRC\_IDLE to RRC\_CONNECTED), and (iii) NAS procedure completion (Registration and PDU Session Establishment).
+Failures are declared when progress stalls beyond a bounded timeout and/or exceeds a small number of retries.
+For instance, we flag a core failure when RRC connectivity exists but NAS procedures repeatedly fail to complete (e.g., Registration Request or PDU Session Establishment with no accept/acknowledgment).
+Additionally, we treat persistent PHY pipeline errors reported by the stack (e.g., RX/TX overflows/underflows) as a degraded-link condition.

+When a failure is detected, the node triggers leader reselection using the most recent synchronized network tables (see Section~\ref{network-organization}).
+The highest-ranked candidate instantiates the leader's gNB+5GC services, advertises the serving cell parameters (e.g., PLMN/TAC/cell ID), and followers perform a controlled detach/attach to reconnect.
+If the original leader remains alive (e.g., transient desynchronization), followers instead resynchronize to the same cell by reacquiring the SS and continuing normal procedures.
+Figure~\ref{fig:drone-recovery} illustrates the resulting recovery flow, where leader selection is immediate and recovery primarily requires UE reconnection rather than a full role transition, unlike Figure~\ref{fig:drone-selection}.

-\textbf{Proactive Measures.} As an additional measure, continuous health monitoring of the leader can be implemented.
-This proactive monitoring can include checking the leader's vital signs, such as processing power, memory usage, battery life, cellular status and communication responsiveness.
-If any of these metrics deviate significantly from normal values to cause failures or if the leader tends to become unresponsive, the leader sends \texttt{Exit Notification} with $cause$ "failure alert" to trigger the leader selection and safely exit the network.
-At the moment of the reception, all machines initiate the process of assigning a new leader.
-Hence, this allows the network to avoid hard failure and reorganize beforehand.
+\textbf{$\bullet$ Proactive Measures.} Continuous health monitoring of the leader can check vital metrics like processing power, memory, battery life, cellular status, and responsiveness.
+Significant deviations or unresponsiveness trigger an \texttt{Exit Notification} from the current leader with a ``failure alert" cause, prompting leader selection and safe exit.
+Upon receiving this, machines assign a new leader, preventing hard failures and enabling proactive reorganization.